 - Pasta is very low in sodium and cholesterol-free.
 Per cup, enriched varieties provide a good source of several essential nutrients, including iron and several B-vitamins.
 Whole wheat pasta can provide up to 25% of daily fiber requirements in every one-cup portion.

 - Enriched pasta is fortified with folic acid – essential for women of child-bearing age.
 FDA regulations require enriched grain products to contain this essential vitamin.
 A serving of dry pasta supplies the equivalent of roughly 100 micrograms of folic acid, or 25% of the recommended daily intake.
 Read more about the importance of folic acid here.

 - Whole grain pasta offers an additional boost of fiber, disease-fighting antioxidants and important nutrients like magnesium and vitamin E.

-- Pasta is part of a well-balanced diet.
+- Pasta is good for a well-balanced diet.
 Current dietary guidance calls for up to 65% of daily calories to come from carbohydrates.